gborgonovo/photobook/README.md

 It gets 2 parameters:
 - `pb=` : parameter is mandatory to call your YAML configuration file (it is the YAML filename with no extention);
 - `p=` : optional, it is useful when the number of pages and pictures increase to limit the amount of data.
+It starts from 0 and it gets page range as a printer so you can do for example: `0-3,5`